xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Dipping Swallow Defense
 `Enabler`

-Allows to spend Effort for Defense rolls *after* the die has been rolled.
+Allows to spend Effort for Parry rolls *after* the die has been rolled.

+Allows to spend one level of Effort to ignore a GM intrusion on a Parry.

 ### Hungry Tiger Technique
 `Body 3, Enabler, Attack Roll`

-Increases damage by 2, 4 or 6 for Light, Medium or Heavy weapons respectively.
+Increases damage by 3, 5 or 7 for Light, Medium or Heavy weapons respectively.

 As an alternative, the enemy is knocked down or away.